Lourdes Gurriel Jr. Preview, Player Props: Diamondbacks vs. Dodgers

 Lourdes Gurriel Jr. At The Plate

-- In 44 games this year (37.6%), Gurriel has picked up an RBI, and in 15 of those games (12.8%) he had more than one.
-He has also driven in three or more of his team's runs in six contests.
+- Gurriel has an RBI in 44 of 118 games this season, with multiple RBI in 15 of them.
+He has also driven home three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.